emmaiyke/ERT_RWU_Wheat_Project/README.md

-This repository contains the full data-processing pipeline for a 2024 field experiment that combined **Electrical Resistivity Tomography (ERT)** with **Time-Domain Reflectometry (TDR)** sensors to estimate root water uptake (RWU) in three durum wheat genotypes under terminal drought.
+This repository contains the full data-processing pipeline for a 2024 field experiment that combined **Electrical Resistivity Tomography (ERT)** with **Time-Domain Reflectometry (TDR)** sensors to estimate root water uptake (RWU) in three wheat genotypes under terminal drought.

 ## Repository structure